sourcegraph/sourcegraph-public-snapshot/doc/dev/plans/gitlab.md

 ## Background

-We want Sourcegraph to be built into GitLab so that everyone who uses the code host will have it automatically without needing to install the browser extension.
+We want Sourcegraph build Sourcegraph extension support directly into GitLab so that everyone who uses the code host will have it automatically without needing to install the browser extension.
 [There is an issue open on GitLab for this.](https://gitlab.com/gitlab-org/gitlab-ce/issues/41925)